BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_08.md

 !dbattle(["Amaria", :UMBAMARIA, 1], ["Titania", :UMBTITANIA, 1], "Cave Field")

-This battle isn't that crazy - you'll notice that most of their Pokémon have moves that indiscriminately damage all Pokémon, including their allies.
-Bulky Pokémon, Wide Guard, etc. will help here.
+This battle isn't that crazy - you'll notice that most of their Pokemon have moves that indiscriminately damage all Pokemon, including their allies.
+Bulky Pokemon, Wide Guard, etc. will help here.
 You'll also notice that if Kyogre and Groudon come in at the same time, the field will change to the Rainbow Field.
 Rock Slide gets power on the Cave Field and extra flinch chance on the Rainbow Field, so I recommend using it for this fight.

 If you're on Lin Route, you get fully healed here... otherwise on Anna Route ONLY the non-fainted Pokemon get healed.
 Yikes!